conan-io/examples/README.md

 # Conan Examples

-Several Conan examples complement the documentation.
+Several Conan examples to complement the documentation and blog.

 ## Examples